davidxmoody/metalsmith-broken-link-checker/README.md

 This plugin uses [cheerio](https://www.npmjs.com/package/cheerio) to find link and image tags and [URIjs](https://www.npmjs.com/package/URIjs) to manipulate URLs.

+I also wrote a [blog post about what I learned developing this plugin](https://davidxmoody.com/publishing-my-first-npm-package/).

 ## Example

 In your Metalsmith source dir, you have the following file (`dir1/test-file.html`):